jvde-github/AIS-catcher/README.md

 ## What's new?
 For new features in the latest version please have a look at the [release page](https://github.com/jvde-github/AIS-catcher/releases/tag/v0.42).
-There are currently a few things under development, key one is the inclusion of a simple webserver to view the station statistics and, in the future, change the settings which has been first included in v0.42.
+There are currently a few things under development, key one is the inclusion of a simple webserver to view the station statistics which has been first included in full release v0.42.
 For a live demo for an actual running station in East Boston US, see [here](https://kx1t.com/ais/).
 Thank you [KX1T](https://kx1t.com/) for making this available.

 Make sure you use the latest version and start the webserver as follows:
 ```console